Spatial best linear unbiased prediction: A computational mathematics approach for high dimensional massive datasets

-In this section the construction of Multi-Level Basis (MB) is shown.
-The MB can then be used to: (i) form the multi-level likelihood \eqref{Introduction:multi-levelloglikelihood}, (ii) sparsify the covariance matrix $\bC_{W}(\btheta)$, and (iii) improve the conditioning over the covariance matrix $\bC(\btheta)$.
-But first, let us establish notations and definitions: \begin{itemize}
+In this section the construction of Multilevel Basis (MB) is shown.
+The approach followed in this section is a based on the MB construction in \cite{Castrillon2013}.
+The MB can then be used to: (i) form the multilevel likelihood \eqref{Introduction:multilevelloglikelihood}; (ii) sparsify the covariance matrix $\bC_{\bW}(\btheta)$; and (iii) improve the numerical stability of the covariance matrix $\bC(\btheta)$ in it's multilevel form.
+But first, let us establish notations and definitions: \begin{inparaenum}[i)]